ernestocid/ernestocid.github.io/content/_index.md

 menu = "main"
 +++

-### About
+## About

-I'm Ernesto.
+My name is Ernesto Matos.
 I'm a Computer Scientist/Software Engineer living in São Paulo, Brazil.
 I got a MSc and a Ph.D in computer science during my time at [DIMAp/UFRN](http://www.dimap.ufrn.br/) (and [HHU](https://www.uni-duesseldorf.de/home/en/home.html) for almost a year).
 During my time in